elliotbonneville/elliotbonneville.github.io/_posts/2018-11-8-i-code-with-a-pen.md

 <!--break-->

 Then I pull out my trusty pen and notebook.
 There's something about the solidity and physicality of a pen in my hand and a piece of paper to write on that allows me to zoom out to ten thousand feet.
-It pulls me away from short-term concerns and puts the focus where it needs to be: on the larger scale problem, the architectural issue that is the real source of the problem.
+It pulls me away from short-term concerns and puts the focus where it needs to be: on the larger scale design flaw, the architectural issue that is the real source of the confusion.

 The first thing that happens is that I'll end up thinking through the entire solution before getting too invested in building any one part of it.
 This means I catch those architecture-level problems at the conceptual level, saving me time and energy and breaking the loop.